Rags to Riches: How Mark Fleddermann Turned $4 into $65,000

-Over the years, he’s led what can be described as an unglamorous existence, grinding out at living at the poker tables.
+Over the years, he’s led what can be described as an unglamorous existence, grinding out a living at the poker tables.
 If surviving on a fluctuating bankroll and weathering the financial swings that accompany playing for a living were to be an art form, then Fleddermann would be poker’s Picasso.

 By 2009, Fleddermann had long since departed his cherished St. Louis roots and had moved to Las Vegas.
 Trouble was, the poker games on The Strip were getting much tougher during the post-boom era and Fleddermann was going through one of the worst runs of his life.
-Making matters worse, the world economy had tanked by January of that year, leaving many of the game’s best players scrambling trying to raise a stake.
+Making matters worse, the world economy had tanked by January of that year, leaving many of the game’s best players scrambling to try to raise a stake.

 Nearly penniless, Fleddermann was nearly out of options.
 That’s when his old pal Tom Christopher stepped into the picture.

 Fellow veteran grinder and St. Louis native Christopher was just as fed up with the Las Vegas poker scene.
 So, the desperate duo started mulling over the possibilities.
 It was perfectly clear.
 They needed to do something drastic.
 It was time to get out of town.
 Trouble was — both men were busted.
 Besides, where would they go?
 What would they do?
 Get jobs?
 Shudder.

 In fact, Fleddermann had only $4 in his pocket.
 Four lousy bucks.
 That was it.
 Christopher wasn’t much better off.